-If anyone wishes to "OPT OUT" of the system, press "X" (delete) by the phone number.
+To "OPT OUT" of the system, press "X" (delete) by the phone number.

 YOU ARE ENCOURAGED NOT TO "OPT OUT".

 OKRAlert messages broadcast to the entire campus population and designated first responder agencies.
 The University conducts tests of the system each semester.